dario617/GoBackN_UDP_Assignment/README.md

 $ ./server 2 8989 9090 127.0.0.1
 ```

-To start the client run (depending on your plaform)
+To start the client, run (depending on your plaform)
 ```shell
 $ python3 client.py
 ```